 Motorcycle Safety Inspection

 The NC safety inspection guidelines are roughly the same for all motor vehicles, including motorcycles.
-However, there are some adjustments made for motorcycle inspections.
-For example, instead of requiring two properly-functioning headlights, motorcycle inspections only require one.
+However, there are some minor (and rather intuitive) adjustments made for motorcycle inspections.
+For example, instead of requiring two properly-functioning headlights, motorcycle inspections, naturally, only require one.

 What Happens if I Fail my Vehicle Inspection?